-Applications Available: May 20, 2013.
+Applications Available: January 10, 2014.

-Deadline for Transmittal of Applications: July 19, 2013.
+Deadline for Transmittal of Applications: February 24, 2014.

-Applications for grants under this competition must be submitted electronically using the Grants.gov Apply site (Grants.gov).
-For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.
-7. Other Submission Requirements of this notice.
+Applications for grants under this competition must be submitted electronically using the submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.
+7. Other